wcjohnchen/capstoneProject3/README.md

 ## Overview

 Air Traveling has been increasingly integrated into our daily life.
 Like driving, it is essential to plan ahead and anticipate possible or imminent delays.
-This study aims to predict future flight departure time delays using long short term memory (LSTM) neural network models.
+This study aims to predict future flight departure time delays using long short term memory (LSTM) and simple recurrent neural network (RNN) models.